Fourth Amendment to the United States Constitution: Probable cause

+The Supreme Court in Berger v.
+New York (1967) explained that the purpose of the probable cause requirement of the Fourth Amendment is to keep the state out of constitutionally protected areas until it has reason to believe that a specific crime has been or is being committed.
 The standards of probable cause differ for an arrest and a search.
 The government has probable cause to make an arrest when "the facts and circumstances within their knowledge and of which they had reasonably trustworthy information" would lead a prudent person to believe the arrested person had committed or was committing a crime.
 Probable cause to arrest must exist before the arrest is made.
 Evidence obtained after the arrest may not apply retroactively to justify the arrest.

 When police conduct a search, the amendment requires that the warrant establish probable cause to believe the search will uncover criminal activity or contraband.
 They must have legally sufficient reasons to believe a search is necessary.
 In Carroll v.
 United States (1925), the Supreme Court stated that probable cause to search is a flexible, common-sense standard.
 To that end, the Court ruled in Dumbra v.
-United States (1925) that the term probable cause means "less than evidence that would justify condemnation," reiterating Carroll's assertion that it merely requires that the facts available to the officer would "warrant a man of reasonable caution" in the belief that specific items may be contraband or stolen property or useful as evidence of a crime.
+United States (1925) that the term probable cause means "less than evidence that would justify condemnation", reiterating Carroll's assertion that it merely requires that the facts available to the officer would "warrant a man of reasonable caution" in the belief that specific items may be contraband or stolen property or useful as evidence of a crime.
 It does not demand any showing that such a belief be correct or more likely true than false.
 A "practical, non-technical" probability that incriminating evidence is involved is all that is required.
 In Illinois v.
-Gates (1983), the Court ruled that the reliability of an informant is to be determined based on the "totality of the circumstances."
+Gates (1983), the Court ruled that the reliability of an informant is to be determined based on the "totality of the circumstances".